 - Our grant program provides matching funds for building assessments or re-use studies.
 Grants will range from $1000 - $4500, funded through a generous grant from LCHIP.
 The application and guidelines will walk you through the process.
 Grants go to about 100 community landmark project leaders each year to help them assess their historic structures, build new business plans and capital campaigns, and secure new investors.
 With on-going funding support from the Land and Community Heritage Investment Program, the Alliance has helped provide “road maps” for 22 projects to date, and most have begun repair and weatherization work.

 - Our mini-grant program is for smaller grants (up to $500) to help local organizations in the early stages of a project or at critical junctures with obtaining specialized advice from a professional.
 The overview and application will walk you through the process.
-(PDF) for an overview and application.
 Applicants are advised to schedule a visit with our staff.
 For questions call (603) 224-2281.
-Reading about a few of the past mini-grants winners for inspiration.
+Read about a few of the past mini-grants winners for inspiration.

 Historic Preservation Funding Resources